hda-technical/dancebooks/transcriptions/[1807, us] Cotillions & Country Dances.md

 ### 2. Academy Cotillion

-Head & bottom couple contretem forward & turn with their partner, side couples do the same. **×** H & B. couples moulinett to side couples, gent chasse to left & lady to the right & turn short step & form a row on each side, all contretem forward (clap hands)[^7] & backward & turn partners to places.
+Head & bottom couple contretem forward & turn with their partner, side couples do the same. **×** H & B. couples moulinett to side couples, gent chasse to left & lady to the right & turn short step & form a row on each side, all contretem forward (clap hands)[It's unclear when to clap hands — instruction is written between the lines] & backward & turn partners to places.
 The side couples do the same over again.

-[^7]: It's unclear when to clap hands — instruction is written between the lines

 ### 3. Capt.
 Turners Cotillion